-The abdominal cocoon—an unusual cause of intestinal obstruction in adolescents
+The abdominal cocoon: An unusual cause of intestinal obstruction in adolescents

-Paediatric Surgery; Surgery
+Surgery; Paediatric Surgery

 The abdominal cocoon is a rare cause of intestinal obstruction in adolescent girls caused by encasement of the small intestine in fibrous tissue.
 Only 15 cases have been reported in the English literature so far.
 This is a report of another two patients managed at the Aga Khan University Hospital.
 The correct diagnosis is often not suspected, resulting in delays in the treatment of this condition.
 Following simple surgical release of the entrapped bowel, these patients do well.

 Annals of Tropical Paediatrics

 (1993).
-The abdominal cocoon—an unusual cause of intestinal obstruction in adolescents.
-Annals of Tropical Paediatrics International Child Health, 13(1), 99-102.
+The abdominal cocoon: An unusual cause of intestinal obstruction in adolescents.
+Annals of Tropical Paediatrics, 13(1), 99-102.

-Available at: http://ecommons.aku.edu/pakistan_fhs_mc_surg_paediatr/20
+Available at: https://ecommons.aku.edu/pakistan_fhs_mc_surg_paediatr/20